learning-zone/javascript-basics/README.md

 console.log(obj.prop); //100
 ```
-**Note:** It causes a TypeError if the argument passed is not an object.
+*Note: It causes a TypeError if the argument passed is not an object*.

 #### Q. What is the purpose of freeze method?
 Below are the main benefits of using freeze method,